Skip to main content

 Debt articles

 Look at your credit card statement.
 If you pay the minimum balance on your credit card, it takes you much longer to pay off your bill.
 If you pay more than the minimum, you’ll pay less in interest overall.
 Your card company is required to chart this out on your statement, so you can see how it applies to your bill.
+You can also reduce interest charges if you pay your bill as soon as you get it.

 Quick tip